Maximizing your business travel tax deductions

-As Tax Day approaches, the hunt is on to find additional tax relief – especially for small business owners, entrepreneurs, consultants, and people with complex tax situations.
-Believe it or not, travel deductions offer a way to reduce your net earnings, but they come with a lot of caveats.
+Each year as tax day approaches, the hunt to find additional tax deductions to lower your taxable rate as a small business owner is on.
+Believe it or not, business travel deductions offer a way to reduce your net earnings, but they come with a lot of rules.
+Read on and you’ll find tax rules on deducting business travel expenses.